-- (5) Mr. Gordo was appointed to the board of directors on October 9, 2019. - (6) Norman A. Carlson retired from the board of directors and all committee positions effective December 31, 2014.
+- (5) Clarence E. Anthony resigned from the board of directors and all committee positions effective November 9, 2018.
+In recognition of Mr. Anthony's dedicated service to the board of directors, the Compensation Committee approved the acceleration of his unvested restricted stock effective November 9, 2018. - (6) Norman A. Carlson retired from the board of directors and all committee positions effective December 31, 2014.
 Mr. Carlson was appointed Director Emeritus effective January 1, 2015.
 As consideration for his service as Director Emeritus, Mr. Carlson will receive an annual retainer of \$50,000 to be paid quarterly so long as he retains the title of Director Emeritus.
+Mr. Carlson's stock option awards and restricted stock awards will continue to vest according to the terms of The GEO Group, Inc. 2014 Stock Incentive Plan so long as he retains the title of Director Emeritus. - (7) Mr. Kernan was appointed to the board of directors on September 10, 2018. - (8) Mr. Van Hauwermeiren was appointed to the board of directors on July 6, 2018.